Training my team? Did I hear you correctly? Sweetheart I’m barely making payroll!

 c) Are your employees intellectually/physically capable of doing the work?

-d) Do the employees already have the job knowledge and just need the right attitude to complete the work?
+d) Do your employees already have the job knowledge and just need the right attitude to complete the work?

 f) Are you ready to reinforce new behaviors?

-The answer to these questions should be completely honest and carefully analysed because then you will know if you have a training need or not.
+You should answer these questions as honestly and completely as you can.
+Then the answers should be thoroughly analysed because then, and only then, you will know if you have a training need or not.